 - Connect to your preferred proxy server

-For these reasons, here are some VPNs you need to avoid:
+Here are some VPNs you should avoid:

 - TurboVPN.
-This VPN is well known and popular, but it‘s also known to log your data.
+This VPN is well-known and popular, but it‘s also known to log your data.
 That can include your location, the devices you’re using the VPN on, and your IP address.

 - CrossVPN.
 Many reports suggest CrossVPN carries malware that will infect your Chromebook.
 Avoid.

 - HolaVPN.
 HolaVPN should be avoided, as it shares your idle bandwidth with other people.
 If they’re up to no good online, you could catch the blame.

 - Betternet.
 This is a free VPN, but if you don’t pay in money, you pay in privacy.
 Betternet stores all sorts of your data, which is a big red flag.